GitTools/GitLink/README.md

 GitLink let's users step through your code hosted on GitHub! **Help make .NET open source projects more accessible by enabling this for your .NET projects, it's just a single additional step in your build**.
 See the list of [projects using GitLink](#projects-using-gitlink).

+--

+**Important note**

+*GitLink* was formerly named *GitHubLink*.
+By adding support to more Git hosting services the name seemed not covering the whole package.
+Note that the old GitHubLink packages on NuGet and Chocolatey will no long be updated / maintained.

+--

 GitLink makes symbol servers obsolete which saves you both time with uploading source files with symbols and the user no longer has to specify custom symbol servers (such as symbolsource.org).

 ![Stepping through external source code](doc/images/GitLink_example.gif)